Bowling Tunnel: History

-A tunnel through the hill at Bowling was first suggested for a line linking Leeds with Bradford in 1843, however, George Stephenson advised against this line due to the presence of old coal workings in the hill, which would hinder progress and allow water ingress from old mines.
+A tunnel through the hill at Bowling was first suggested for a line linking Leeds with Bradford in 1843.
+George Stephenson advised against this line due to the presence of old coal workings in the hill, which would hinder progress and allow water ingress from old mines.
 A line between Halifax and Bradford, as part of the Manchester & Leeds Railway, was proposed in 1840s and by the time the line was built, it was under the Lancashire & Yorkshire Railway.

 The contractors for the tunnel, John Moulson & Son, were based at Bowling, and during the construction process, over 3,424,000 ft3 of earth had been removed with ten shafts built downwards to dig the tunnel out.
 The tunnel was completed on 22 March 1850, and three shafts were left in-situ to help vent steam from the tunnel, the deepest shaft being 65 ft deep.
 Two deaths were attributed to the building of the tunnel, with the local press marvelling that more were not killed, such was the undertaking.
 The engineer for the project was John Hawkshaw.

-On 19 April 1850, the government inspector travelled over the line through the tunnel and he approved the construction for opening on 1 May 1850, However, the first revenue earning traffic through the tunnel to Bradford Drake Street (later renamed Exchange), didn't go through until 9 May 1850.
+On 19 April 1850, the government inspector travelled over the line through the tunnel and he approved the construction for opening on 1 May 1850, The first revenue earning traffic through the tunnel to Bradford Drake Street (later renamed Exchange), did not go through until 9 May 1850.
 Until the tunnel was opened, railway traffic terminated at Low Moor, and passengers were conveyed to Bradford in a horse-drawn carriage.
-One statistic that emerged at the time was that the tunnel was long enough to hold over 128,000 people, more than lived in Bradford at that time.
-Just outside of the northern portal, was Bowling Junction station, which provided access to the Leeds, Bradford and Halifax's railway line to Leeds via Stanningley.
-The station closed in December 1951 and the line remained open for trains avoiding the reversal at Bradford Interchange until September 1985, however, it became a long siding to Bowling Junction with no access to Laisterdyke railway station at its eastern end.
+One statistic that emerged at the time was that the tunnel was long enough to hold over 128,000 people, which is more than the number of people that lived in Bradford at that time.
+Just outside of the northern portal, was the Bowling Junction station, which provided access to the Leeds, Bradford and Halifax's railway line to Leeds via Stanningley.
+The station closed in December 1951 and the line remained open for trains avoiding the reversal at Bradford Interchange until September 1985.
+It became a long siding to Bowling Junction with no access to Laisterdyke railway station at its eastern end.

-The tunnel is 1,648 yard (or 73 chain) long and is orientated in a north/south direction.
+The tunnel is 1,648 yard (or 73 chain) long and is orientated in a north–south direction.
 The gradient in the tunnel falls at 1-in-400 northwards, towards Bradford Interchange station.
 In 1973, the M606 motorway was opened, which has its terminal roundabout on top of Bowling Tunnel.